 Unraveling the coffee bag

-The exploration of the material in its different stages allowed to diversify the qualities of the material and suggest new applications.
+The exploration of the material in its different stages.
+This allowed us to diversify the qualities of the material and suggest new applications.
 Using the material in its raw form before its industrially turned into a yarn, showed the unique qualities of the material.
-The fluff, a by-product of the processing of the fibre, was explored with felting techniques to create a skin-like material for rugs and tapestry.
+The fluff, a by-product of the processing of the fibre, was explored with felting techniques to create a skin-like material for rugs and tapestries.

 Information submitted by the maker and edited by the Future Materials Bank.

 139-1, 139-2, 139-3, 139-4, 139-5, 139-6, 139-7

 Accessible to visitors of the Future Materials Lab